pgbackrest/pgbackrest/README.md

 ### v0.50: [under development]

 - Added restore functionality.

+- All options can now be set on the command-line making pg_backrest.conf optional.

 - De/compression is now performed without threads and checksum/size is calculated in stream.
 That means file checksums are no longer optional.